isomerpages/seab-corp/pages/Access Arrangements.md

 <summary><strong>APPLYING FOR AA</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Please refer to the submission deadline section.
-Late applications would
+Late applications will
 not be accepted.</p>
 <p></p>
-<p>If you are a school candidate, you must submit your AA applications through
+<p>If you are a school candidate, you must submit your AA application(s)
-your school.
+through your school.
 Please approach your school’s designated Special Educational Needs officers, AA coordinators and/or form teachers for assistance.
 AA applications by school candidates can be submitted one year ahead of the national examinations.</p>
 <p></p>
 <p>If you are a private candidate for the GCE-Level examinations, you must
-submit your AA applications via SEAB's <a href="https://myexams.seab.gov.sg/auth/login" rel="noopener nofollow" target="_blank">Candidates Portal</a> after
-your examination registration.
-More information on examination registration can be found in the <a href="https://www.seab.gov.sg/updatesforprivatecandidates/" rel="noopener noreferrer nofollow" target="_blank">registration information for private candidates</a>.</p>
+submit your AA applications via SEAB’s Candidates Portal after your examination registration.
+More information on examination registration can be found in the <a href="https://www.seab.gov.sg/updatesforprivatecandidates/" rel="noopener nofollow" target="_blank">registration information for private candidates</a>.</p>
 </div>
 </details>
 <details class="isomer-details">